An introduction to the village (or town)

 The main frontage of the palazzo faces the Piazza del Popolo, the largest public space in Capena.
 Originally simply called the ‘Piazza’, the square was laid out in the 16th century, when its clock tower was erected on the north side.
 The surviving monastery complex, with its maze of narrow and picturesque alleys, dates primarily from the Renaissance era, with extensive modifications in 1851.

 Throughout this website, you’ll mostly find Capena referred to as a ‘village’.
-However, with the construction of new residential estates (and a prestigious gallery of modern art) on its outskirts in recent years, the municipality’s population has grown rapidly and is now just over 10,000 – constituting a town by almost anyone’s standards.
+However, with the construction of new residential estates (and a prestigious, if seldom visited, gallery of modern art) on its outskirts in recent years, the municipality’s population has grown rapidly and is now over 10,000 – constituting a town by almost anyone’s standards.

 Fortunately for visitors to the Casa Capena properties, these 21st-century developments have had almost no effect on the old quarter, which still looks and feels like an antiquated, sleepy village.